psaia/prompt-ai.vim/README.md

-# ⚡️ qc-ai - Prompt vim with natural language
+# ⚡️ prompt-ai - configure vim with natural language

-**qc-ai** (short for _quick config_) is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:
+**prompt-ai** is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:

 * `:P use a light theme and turn on line numbers`
 * `:P optimize for viewing large files`